 Europeans began making regular contact along the eastern Peoples in the 1600’s.
 There followed a history, for the next 300 years, that parallels what occurred with the Indigenous Peoples to the South and the United States.
 Perhaps there was a lesser amount of wars and battles with the Western people in Canada, however, due to the smaller number of individuals of both sides of the conflict.

 Cree Peoples today, who live on their reservations/ homelands, have adopted the tools and technology of the modern/ post-modern society.
 Snow machines careen through the forest instead of dog sleds, rifles have replaced the bow for hunting.
 Their lands are sometimes in demand for the natural resources on them, an issue that can sometimes divide a People.
 Because current society is constantly changing, there is no way to anticipate what might eventually become a long lasting and proper way of doing something, in the future.
-That uncertainty is, in some ways perhaps, the greatest challenge facing the People.
+That uncertainty is, in some ways perhaps, the greatest challenge facing these resourceful and strong People.